 So step 7 is to write your SMART goal down and send it to someone to hold you to account.
 Members of Rural Business Network have access to regular ‘Set your Goals‘ 1:2:1 sessions with our founder Jo Martin.

 Now you’ve got your SMART goal, the next step in our 10 step strategy is to break your goal down into smaller chunks, to help you get from A to B. Many people call these objectives and like your goal, they should be SMART.

 9. Decide on tactics

-It’s only now, at step 9 of our 10 step strategy to market your rural business that you should decide what tactics to use to promote your business.
+It’s only now, at step 9 of our 10 step strategy that you should decide what tactics to use to promote your business.
 Tactics can be anything from writing a letter (yes, old school is coming back!) to which social media platform you should prioritise.
-There’s no point spending time on twitter if your ideal customers are not there.
+There’s no point spending time on Twitter if your perfect customer is not there.
 Whatever you do though, aim to be consistent and make sure you drive your new and existing customers to your website.

 10. Review – everything!

 Review, review, review!
 How do you know if something is working or not working?
 Review your tactics regularly and if something is not working as you’d hoped, try something else.
-Review your objectives, your goal, your customer journey and your ideal customers – make it a habit as it’s the only way we can improve.
+Review your objectives, your goal, your customer journey and your perfect customer.
+Make it a habit as it’s the only way we can improve.